University Organization, Governance, and Governing Bodies

 • Commander of the Order of Academic Palms.

-Vice-Chairman of the Board of Directors: Nicolas Marty
+Vice Chair of the Board of Directors: Nicolas Marty

 (elected on December 17, 2025)

-Career and Appointments:
+Career and Positions Held:

-• 2018-2020: Director of Studies at IPAG in Montpellier
+• 2018–2020: Director of Studies at IPAG Montpellier

-• 2017-2023: Co-director of the Master's program in Applied Public Law (Faculty of Law and Political Science, Montpellier)
+• 2017–2023: Co-director of the Master’s Program in Applied Public Law (Faculty of Law and Political Science, Montpellier)

 • Since 2012: Member of the IPAG Management Board

-• 2007: Doctorate in public law
+• 2007: Doctorate in Public Law

 • 2005–2007: Assistant Professor (full-time)

-• 2002-2005: Research grant recipient – Teaching assistant
+• 2002–2005: Research Fellow – Teaching Assistant

 • 2002: Master's degree in general public law